 Want to apply to become a PMPro Affiliate?
 Here are some questions you can ask yourself to know if you would be a good fit for our affiliate partner program:

 - Are you a WordPress Developer, Influencer, and/or WordPress power user?

-- Have you signed up as a Free or Plus Paid Memberships Pro member before?
+- Have you signed up as a free or premium Paid Memberships Pro member before?

 - Are you enthusiastic about Paid Memberships Pro?

 - Do you have a good-looking and functional website?

 - Is your website attracting more than 1000+ unique visits per month?

 - Are you active on social media, within the WordPress community, or have a large mailing list?

 - Is PMPro the only WordPress membership plugin you promote?

 If you answered “yes” to some or all of these questions, please apply to become an official Paid Memberships Pro affiliate.